-The problem of CSD reconstruction is similar in spirit to reconstruction of sources in EEG (Guljarani 1998, He & Lian 2005, Phillips et al. 2005, Nunez & Srinivasan 2006) and ECoG (Freeman 1980, Zhang et al. 2008) and different source reconstruction methods including those using rich bases were studied in this context (see the review in He & Lian (2005)).
-However, since extracellular recordings of LFP are taken much closer to the sources than in the case of EEG, one builds different models (typically dipolar sources rather than monopoles, etc., see the discussion in Łęski, Pettersen, Tunstall, Einevoll, Gigg & Wójcik (2011)), so it is not obvious a priori if approaches useful or required in EEG analysis would work just as well in CSD reconstruction, or the other way round.
-In this work we present one candidate method for CSD reconstruction and show its utility on variety of model data.
+The problem of CSD reconstruction is similar in spirit to reconstruction of sources in EEG (Guljarani, 1998; He & Lian, 2005; Phillips, Mattout, Rugg, Maquet & Friston, 2005; Nunez & Srinivasan, 2006) and ECoG (Freeman, 1980; Zhang, van Drongelen, Kohrman, & He, 2008), and different source reconstruction methods including those using rich bases were studied in this context (see the review in He & Lian, 2005).
+However, since extracellular recordings of LFP are taken much closer to the sources than in the case of EEG, one builds different models (typically dipolar sources rather than monopoles (see the discussion in Leski et al., 2011), so it is not obvious a priori if approaches useful or required in EEG analysis would work just as well in CSD reconstruction or the other way around.
+In this letter, we present one candidate method for CSD reconstruction and show its utility on variety of model data.

-The article is organized as follows: in Section 2 we introduce the basic framework of the method using reproducing kernel Hilbert spaces (RKHS) (Aronszajn 1950, Vapnik 1998, Schoelkopf & Smola 2002, Shawe-Taylor & Christiani 2004) and show an efficient regression algorithm applicable in RKHS.
-However, the CSD we want to estimate and the potentials we measure are different physical quantities which normally forces us to solve a linear operator equation.
-Introducing a cross-kernel between spaces of potentials and sources we can easily obtain estimation of sources.
+The letter is organized as follows.
+In section 2, we introduce the basic framework of the method using reproducing kernel Hilbert spaces (RKHS; Aronszajn, 1950; Vapnik, 1998; Schölkopf & Smola, 2002; Shawe-Taylor & Christiani, 2004) and show an efficient regression algorithm applicable in RKHS.
+However, the CSD we want to estimate and the potentials we measure are different physical quantities, which normally forces us to solve a linear operator equation.
+Introducing a cross-kernel between spaces of potentials and sources, we can easily obtain estimation of sources.
 We apply this technique to estimate the most plausible CSD consistent with the measured potentials.
-We show how to do this in cases where the measurements were taken on sets of different dimensionality, e.g. for laminar multielectrodes, multi-shaft multielectrodes, and in the general three-dimensional case.
+We show how to do this in cases where the measurements were taken on sets of different dimensionality (e.g., for laminar multielectrodes and multishaft multielectrodes and in the general three-dimensional case).
 We also show that the previously introduced iCSD methods are special cases of kCSD introduced here.

-To test the viability of the proposed scheme we performed a number of tests on model data where we control the sources to be recovered from potentials.
-These tests are presented in Section 3.
-We first consider the case of regular grids, as these are the only cases that were treated by the methods available so far, to show how the new method compares with the readily available alternatives.
+To test the viability of the proposed scheme, we performed a number of tests on model data where we control the sources to be recovered from potentials.
+These tests are presented in section 3.
+We first consider the case of regular grids, as these are the only ones that have been treated by the methods available so far, to show how the new method compares with readily available alternatives.
 Then we consider the case of arbitrary distributions of contacts as the proposed methods can easily treat arbitrary geometry of the electrode setup.

-Since every measurement is subject to noise it is important to study its effect on the method.
-Having established the soundness of the basic approach, in Section 4 we study ridge regression as a possible means of avoiding over-fitting and removing almost singularities which might arise for instance in case of atypical setups.
+Since every measurement is subject to noise, it is important to study its effect on the method.
+Having established the soundness of the basic approach, in section 4, we study ridge regression as a possible means of avoiding overfitting and removing almost singularities that might arise, for instance, in atypical setups.
 The properties of the proposed method, further directions of development, and the significance of the kernel approach are discussed in the final section.

-2 The Kernel Current Source Density (kCSD) Method
+2 Kernel Current Source Density Method

-Consider the following problem: N electrodes are placed in the brain at \mathbf{x}1 , ..., $\mathbf{x}N \in \mathbb{R}^3$ and we measure the extracellular potential V at N locations (V_1, \ldots, V_N) .
-The extracellular potential we sample is generated by transmembrane currents whose density C (current source density, CSD) is what we would like to estimate.
+Consider the following problem.
+N electrodes are placed in the brain at $\mathbf{x}1, \ldots, \mathbf{x}N \in \mathbb{R}^3$, and we measure the extracellular potential V at N locations: (V_1, \ldots, V_N) .
+The extracellular potential we sample is generated by transmembrane currents whose density C (CSD) is what we would like to estimate.
 The connection between V and C is given by the Poisson equation,

-$$\nabla(\sigma\nabla)V = -C. \tag{1}$$
+$$\nabla(\sigma\nabla)V = -C. \tag{2.1}$$

-Let us approximate the CSD generated by concerted activity of the myriads of neurons as a sum of M localized sources $\widetilde{b}i(\mathbf{x})$,
+Let us approximate the CSD generated by the concerted activity of the myriad neurons as a sum of M localized sources $\tilde{b}i(\mathbf{x})$,

-$$C(\mathbf{x}) = \sum{j=1}^{M} a_j \widetilde{b}j(\mathbf{x}). \tag{2}$$ or Gaussians:
+$$C(\mathbf{x}) = \sum{j=1}^{M} a_j \tilde{b}j(\mathbf{x}).$$ (2.2)